 When you’re scanning reviews for an anti-frizz cream, your first goal is to find your hair twin.
 Look for reviewers who describe their hair type and concerns in a way that sounds familiar to you.
 A glowing review from someone with thick, coarse hair might not be relevant if your hair is fine and easily weighed down.
 Search for keywords like “humidity,” “flyaways,” “smooth,” and “sleek.”
 The most helpful reviews will give you context, like, “My hair stayed smooth all day during my humid commute.”
 This kind of specific feedback is far more valuable than a simple “I liked it.”

-Feedback on Long-Term Results
+Check for Feedback on Lasting Results

 A good anti-frizz cream should offer more than just a temporary fix.
 As you read reviews, look for comments about how long the smoothing effects last.
 Does the frizz stay away for a full day, or does it start to creep back in after a few hours?
 Some users might also comment on the cumulative benefits of a product.
 Consistent use of products that replenish keratin can lead to healthier, less frizzy hair over time.
 Look for phrases like “my hair has gotten so much smoother since I started using this” or “the effects last even on the second day.”
 This tells you the product is working on a deeper level, not just masking the problem.